MockUser/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 ## Preparation operations
 * Raw data is downloaded from the repository in the working folder
 * The obtained zip file is unzipped in the 'UCI HAR Dataset' folder
-* The needed files are loaded in R data.tables
+* The needed files are loaded in R variables

 ## Data trasformation